-HALAVEN is a prescription medicine for adults with metastatic breast cancer (mBC) who have already received at least 2 other types of anticancer medicines for their breast cancer once it has spread to other parts of the body.
+HALAVEN is a prescription medicine for adults with mBC who have already received at least 2 other types of anticancer medicines for their breast cancer once it has spread to other parts of the body.
 Previous therapy should have included an anthracycline and a taxane for either early or advanced breast cancer.

 It's a decision that only you and your health care team can make.
 That decision will depend on a discussion that might include